-We had hired the longtail for the whole afternoon, and there was time left to head about 4 miles further north of James Bond Island to Koh Panyee, the Muslim fishing village built next to a towering rock - a quite wonderful place.
+We had hired the longtail for the whole afternoon, and there was time left to head about 4 miles further north to Koh Panyee, the Muslim fishing village built next to a towering rock - a quite wonderful place.
 Lots of photos.
 And we'll be back.
 Many times!

 A private tour like this can be booked with my friends at Easy Day Thailand - the tour is pretty much based on the way we do it.

-NOTE : If you are asking around various places for trips to James Bond Island, be sure to say the full name "James Bond Island".
-If you say "Bond Island" people may mishear you and think you said "Bon Island" which is a totally different place close to Rawai Beach.
+NOTE : If you are asking around various places for trips, be sure to say the full name "James Bond Island".
+If you say "Bond Island" people may mishear you and think you said "Bon Island" which is a totally different place close to Rawai Beach in Phuket.